-For companies that find themselves in these situations, a factoring company may be the solution.
+For companies that find themselves in this situation, a factoring company may be the solution.
 Invoice factoring can help a business get a boost of cash quickly, and with less paperwork and restrictions than a bank might require.
-When used wisely, factoring can be the answer you're looking for.

 Editor's note: Looking for information on factoring services?
 Use the questionnaire below and our vendor partners will contact you to provide you with the information you need:

 Factoring is a means of unlocking the cash caught up in unpaid invoices.
 A factoring company gives a cash equivalent on a percentage of your unpaid invoices.
 Then they set to work collecting on those invoices.
 When an invoice is paid, the factoring company gives you the cash – minus a percentage for its services.

 In some instances, factoring is a better choice than a bank loan.
 There is less paperwork involved in working with a factoring company than there is with a bank.
 Companies can get cash much more quickly.
 And because factoring companies are collecting against your invoices, they are more interested in the creditworthiness of your clients than your credit score.
 Even if your credit isn't perfect, a factoring company may still help you out.

 Of course, there are downsides to factoring.
 Factoring is a type of loan, so if your customers don't pay the factored invoices within an agreed-upon amount of time, you'll need to pay back the outstanding debt.

 Factoring can also be expensive.
 It can cost several percentage points more than what a conventional loan would charge.
 It's also likely a factoring company may charge per invoice.
 If you have many small, unpaid invoices, factoring may be too expensive.

 There are times, however, when factoring makes a great deal of sense, and is worth the financial risk and impact.
 [Want to learn more about factoring services?
 Check out our best picks.]

 Here are some of the types of businesses that use factoring to get the funding they need to keep their businesses running: